The following IP practice note Produced in partnership with Jessica Stretch provides comprehensive and up to date legal information covering:

 This Practice Note is written on the basis that a business directly instructs a professional photographer.
 In many cases a business will instruct an external agency who, in turn, engages a photographer.
 The same considerations outlined in this Practice Note will generally apply.
 See also the government’s Copyright notice: digital images, photographs and the internet.

-In addition to the intellectual property issues considered in this Practice Note, photographers and others using or otherwise processing photographs will need to ensure they comply with the following, which is not the focus of this Practice Note:
+In addition to the intellectual property issues considered in this Practice Note, photographers and others using or otherwise processing photographs will need to ensure they comply with the following, which is

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.